imanghafoori1/laravel-decorator/README.md

 ### :star: Your Stars Make Us Do More :star:

-As always if you found this package useful and you want to encourage us to maintain and work on it, Please `press the star button` to declare your willingness.
+As always if you found this package useful, and you want to encourage us to maintain and work on it, Please `press the star button` to declare your willingness.

 ### More packages from the author: